contiv-experimental/docs/source/2_volplugin.md

 	  can use a `%` to be replaced with the device to format.
 * `backends`: the storage backends to use for different operations.
 Note that not all drivers are compatible with each other.
 This is still an area with work being done on it.
-Currently only the "ceph" driver is supported.
+Ceph and NFS are supported as `mount` options, `crud` and `snapshot` operations require Ceph for now.
+Both driver names are lower-case.
   * `crud`: Create/Delete operations driver name
   * `mount`: Mount operations driver name
   * `snapshot`: Snapshot operations